jasonbayton/11ty/_src/projects/privacy-policy/index.md

 ### Types of Data Collected

-- **Basic Device Details**: Non-identifiable information including Android device make, model, OS version, the application in use (PS/MI/MS), the country a device resides in, and the licence key used may be collected.
+- **Basic Device Details**: Non-identifiable information including Android device make, model, OS version, the application in use, the country a device resides in, and the licence key used may be collected.
 - **Application information**: Upon opt-in of [application version tracking](/projects/package-search/support/enable-package-sync) in PACKAGE SEARCH: application names, package names, and versions installed.
+- **Feature use**: Analytics and configuration data of the application(s) in use.
+- **Messages sent/received**: Upon use of the MANAGED ARCHIVER project, and when choosing to use the default PING infrastructure for message backup.

 ### Collection Methods

 - **Basic Device Details**: Collected on application/project engagement and sent to the BAYTON application activation (PING) server.
 - **Application information**: Upon opt-in of [application version tracking](/projects/package-search/support/enable-package-sync) in PACKAGE SEARCH, the user-installed applications of the device in-use will be sent to the PING service for the purpose of application version monitoring with Google Play.
+- **Feature use**: Collected when devices check in with PING infrastructure
+- **Messages sent/received**: Direct upload when the application is configured to do so

 ### Cookies and Tracking Technologies